 CaveSim program element Corresponding TEKS Photos of past CaveSim programs Horizontal caving in CaveSim mobile cave (contains 60' of passage with multiple levels in a 24' trailer).
 While wearing helmets, students explore the cave and: Try to avoid bumping into artificial cave formations.
 Students learn from CaveSim staff about the impact of skin oil on stalactites, stalagmites, and other speleothems.
 The polar nature of the water molecule and the non-polar nature of skin oil are discussed as a way to explain why touching destroys cave formations.
 Look for cave biota (critters, all artificial), and discuss the cave ecosystem after they exit the cave.
 Study the structure of the cave, and discuss how the passage was formed.
 CaveSim staff talk about the role microorganisms (extremophile bacteria) play in metabolizing limestone using enzymes.
 We can also discuss the formation of sinkholes (common in Texas), and the benefits / dangers that they afford humans.
 CaveSim staff explain how aqueous cave formations (helictites, soda straws, gypsum) are formed.
 Fluid dynamics is discussed.
+Look for indigenous cave artifacts and rock art, and discuss the importance of such artifacts to native people and to archaeologists and anthropologists.
 Look for modern, man-made equipment in the cave, including rescue cache and vertical caving rope ladder (etrier).
 Students learn that the etrier (rope ladder) is named after the French word for stirrup.
 Space required: the 24' trailer is typically kept outside.
 See www.cavesim.com/site-logistics for more details.
 In inclement weather, we may close the trailer and do indoor activities. §112.35.
 Chemistry. c) 10) A) describe the unique role of water in solutions in terms of polarity §112.37.
 Environmental Systems. b) 1) Students study a variety of topics that include: biotic and abiotic factors in habitats, ecosystems and biomes, interrelationships among resources and an environmental system, sources and flow of energy through an environmental system §112.36.
 Earth and Space Science. b) 5) B) These dynamic processes are responsible for the origin and distribution of resources as well as geologic hazards that impact society. §112.32.
-Aquatic Science. c) 8) A) demonstrate basic principles of fluid dynamics, including hydrostatic pressure, density, salinity, and buoyancy.
-Fire </td
+Aquatic Science. c) 8) A) demonstrate basic principles of fluid dynamics, including hydrostatic pressure, density, salinity, and buoyancy. <image/> <image/>